 Read more about the future of lateral flow assays.

-With a diverse array of products, GE Healthcare Life Sciences is one of the leading suppliers in lateral-flow technology.
+With a diverse array of products, Cytiva is one of the leading suppliers in lateral-flow technology.
 Find out more about our offering, including our wide range of blood separation products, conjugate release pads, nitrocellulose membranes, and absorbents.
 Or request a sample of our nitrocellulose membrane.